Daily life

 Key facts

-• Most foreign residents in Korea rely on a stack of about 10 to 15 websites and apps for daily life, regardless of how long they have been in the country
+• Most foreign residents in Korea rely on a small core stack of roughly a dozen websites and apps for daily life, regardless of how long they have been in the country

-• The largest Korean job boards (Saramin, JobKorea) carry roughly 10x the listings of foreigner-targeted boards but require Korean-language reading
+• The largest Korean job boards (Saramin, JobKorea) carry far more listings than foreigner-targeted boards but require Korean-language reading

 • KakaoTalk, Naver Map, and a Korean-issued payment card are the three minimum requirements for using most other services in Korea